bagder/uncurled/start/contributing.md

 are not adhering to.
 Expect several rounds of reviews, comments and suggestions of doing your change differently.

+## Critique

 Do not take review comments personal.
 They do not describe your person.
 They are comments and feedback on your contribution.
+Feedback can be tough to hear after you have worked hard to provide your improvement, but stay aware that it is meant with the best possible intention to provide feedback to you for this and future work, and to keep the project to a high standard.

 Learning to take review comments is a necessary step.
 Be humble, follow advice, iterate, send updated versions.

+It should also be noted that not all suggestions may be valid and correct.
+Push back on comments when you disagree with them.

 Be patient when waiting for reviews and feedback on your work.
-The maintainers of the projects are often volunteers and working on this in their spare time and through coffe breaks.
+The maintainers of the projects are often volunteers and working on this in their spare time and through coffee breaks.
 Allow them ample time before you send reminders.
+Maybe the maintainer is on vacation or takes care of a family emergency.

 ## Dive